zehua-jerry-yu/RollingStatistics/README.md

 # structured exmaple 2:
 # suppose we have 20 days of stock returns, 5000 stocks and 240 minutes per day.
 This array is about 100MB in float32.
-# now we want the 5-minunte rolling quantile of returns in each minute, with at least 3 valid entries in the window.
+# now we want the 5-minunte rolling rank of returns in each minute, with at least 3 valid entries in the window.
 np.random.seed(0)
 arr = np.random.randn(20, 240, 5000).astype('float32')  # explicitly cast to float32
 print(arr[10, :20, 42])  # check the first 20 minutes of stock no.43 on day 11